 [14:37] What's the background to the problem?
 What's the current condition based upon observations of the problem?
 Just as doctors and nurses, house staff and others round on sick patients, we as leaders have to round on sick systems within our hospitals, and apply the same kind of clinical reasoning.
 It's remarkable to me, the analogy.

-[15:38] Then for 32 weeks, are going to use this residents engaged on our medical units to create what we’re calling the Persian, the perfect patient discharge.
+[15:38] Then for 32 weeks, are going to use these residents engaged on our medical units to create what we're calling the Persian, the perfect patient discharge.
 That is to say using Lean tools, what does the patient want and need to make a successful transition from the hospital, back to a level of health that is greater than that in which they came in.